afarber/csharp-questions/README.md

-jetty-questions
+csharp-questions
 ==========

-Small projects created on my way to Jetty nirvana
+Small projects created on my way to C# nirvana

 The files are public domain - unless there is a different note (by their respective authors) on the top of some files.